Sound Juicer Manual

 You can click the GStreamer pipelines.
 GStreamer is the underlying multimedia library used by Sound Juicer and other multimedia applications.
 A full explanation of audio profiles is outside the scope of this document.

 button to edit the available audio formats.
-The profile editor dialog provides direct access to the audio conversion.
+The profile editor dialogue provides direct access to the audio conversion.
 Profiles are defined with